 We, lovers of elegance and advocates of a lifestyle in which elegance is not relegated to the mundane, know for instance the sum of skill and work it takes to make a beautiful suit following the rules of sartorial art, or to make a beautiful pair of good year assembled shoes with round edges.

-These gestures and ancestral techniques, these unique skills have genuine WORTH in the mediocre and mechanical world in which we live today.
+These gestures and ancestral techniques, these unique skills have genuine WORTH in the mechanical world in which we live today.
 It is those values that PG has decided to defend without compromise.

 If you need further convincing, pay a visit to a bespoke workshop (Cifonelli, Camps de Lucca, Attolini for suits, Charvet or Lucca for shirts, or Corthay, Gomez, Delos or Bestetti for footwear).
 You will immediately understand what I mean by WORTH when you see these noble artisans working tirelessly for our elegance and pleasure.